Dionysus099/CPP-MiniProject/README.md

 # CPP-Project
-A Project consists of 5 Tasks.
+A Project which consists of 5 Tasks.

 C++ Project - 2020
 Group 16